cbrandao18/Bot-ify/README.md

 ## To Do
 * Auto-populate the queue of songs
-* Search funtionality
+* Search functionality
-* Follow funtionality
+* Follow functionality